nikgo/bolt-extension-nikgo-extra/README.md

 *Workaround for Bolt 2.2 - fix in 3.0 available, see Bolt issue #3553 and #3800*

-* Load translation files from `app/resources/translations/` for composer installations
+* Load translation files from `app/resources/translations/` for composer installations.

   Example: `de_DE/contenttypes.de_DE.yml`

 #### Bolt Backend

 * Override `_base/listing.twig`
-** Show only sortorder if is not empty
+ * Show only sortorder if is not empty
-** Show usernames (set trimtext limit from 15 up to 25 chars)
+ * Show usernames (set trimtext limit from 15 up to 25 chars)

 ## CKEditor

 * Extend `Bolt.stack.selectFromPullDown` for CKEditor dialog handling
 * Load extra plugins
-** boltbrowser: Override image browser with Bolt native select dialog ** image2
+  * boltbrowser (Override image browser with Bolt native select dialog)
+  * image2
-** magicline
+  * magicline
-** quicktable
+  * quicktable
-** blockimagepaste: Allow only images with relative paths and remove base64 images
+  * blockimagepaste (Allow only images with relative paths and remove base64 images)

 To use CKEditor enchancements in your Bolt installation set `customConfig` in your contenttype html fields or global ck config.